wp-plugins/nextgen-facebook/readme.txt

 <meta property="article:published_time" content="2012-07-30T15:07:13+00:00" />
 <!-- NGFB Open Graph+ Pro meta tags END -->
 `
+= Q. Why don't my Twitter Cards show on Twitter? =

+Your website must be 'authorized' for each type of Twitter Card.
+Please see the [Other Notes](http://surniaulula.com/extend/plugins/nextgen-facebook/other_notes/) for the validation process.

 = Q. Why doesn't Facebook show the correct Open Graph image? =